A Year in the Life of the Earth SystemThe lab activity described here was adapted by Erin Bardar of TERC for the EarthLabs project.

 Running the Animations

-Something else that can help students notice change is, when using the manual animation controls (forward and back arrows below the images) move back and forth between just two images at a time.
+Something else that can help students notice change: when using the manual animation controls (the slider beneath the images) move back and forth between just two images at a time.
 Doing this helps one notice the changes between images, and allows one to focus on specific parts of the planet for a period of time.

 You can assess student understanding of topics addressed in this Investigation by grading their responses to the Stop and Think questions.